-2 in meningitis case seek bail
+2 defendants in meningitis outbreak case seek bail

 Boston — Two Massachusetts men charged with second-degree murder under federal racketeering law for their roles in a deadly fungal meningitis outbreak that killed 64 people, including 19 in Michigan, are seeking to be released on bail.